 Step 1(a).
 You will be taken to the Core user Log In screen.

 Step 1(b).
 Enter your Core credentials to authenticate.
-Core displays a consent dialog with the name of your application and Core Company name, requesting permission to access with your authorization credentials including scope, etc
+Core displays a consent dialog with the name of your application and Core Company name, requesting permission to access with your authorization credentials including scope, etc.

 Core does not allow you to log-in to multiple companies during a single client app instance.
-If you have more than one company, click on the check box of the company you are giving access to.

 Step 2: Receive the redirect from Core API.